 Helping businesses plan for future success.

+NUTRITION EDUCATION

-NUTRITION EDUCATION MSU Extension's Eat Smart Live Strong Program provides basic nutrition education and hands-on activities for all ages.
-Core curricula are designed to help low-income families stretch their food dollars while maintaining good nutrition.
+MSU Extension's Show Me Nutrition program provides basic nutrition education and hands-on activities for all ages.
+Exploring new food types helps create healthy habits for life.
 Some instruction includes physical activity and cooking techniques that help instill life-long skills.
 It is estimated that every \$1 spent on nutrition education saves as much as \$10 in long-term health costs.

-Seniors learn the importance of healthy foods during the Eat Smart Live Strong program.
+Almost 1,200 Muskegon County residents participated in Community Nutrition Programming in 2019.

+Students experiment with spinach and cucumber.
 FOOD SAFETY Providing assistance to help residents and businesses keep food safe is a hallmark of cooperative extension services across the country.
 In Muskegon County, we provided ServSafe education for restaurant staff, classes in home food preservation (canning, freezing and drying), assistance to food pantries, and "Safe Food Healthy Kids" classes for childcare providers.